 Because motorcycles do not offer the physical protection that cars do, motorcycle riders are much more susceptible to catastrophic injuries, such as traumatic brain injuries (TBI), broken limbs, road rash, spinal cord injuries and even wrongful death.

 Each year thousands of bikers are seriously injured or killed in motorcycle accidents, but they and their families do not receive the compensation to which they are entitled.
-Insurance companies often initially offer collision victims a small settlement.
+Insurance companies often initially offer collision victims small settlements.
 This can leave motorcycle accident victims without the resources they need to pay for medical bills, rehabilitation, bike repairs and other expenses.
 A motorcycle accident attorney will offer you a free consultation, so you have nothing to lose by calling one now.

 Motorcycle Safety Tips